imekss/uniswap-v4-sim-idx/README.md

 - `Initialize`  → records pool creation with `{currency0, currency1, fee, tickSpacing, hooks}`.
 - `Swap` → records trade amounts, price, liquidity, and tick.
 - `ModifyLiquidityEvent`  → tracks liquidity added/removed by LPs.

+This captured events are saved in our db in the following tables: `poolInitialized`, `poolSwap`, `LiquidityModified`

 ```solidity
     event PoolInitialized(